angular/angular/aio/content/guide/server-communication.md

 Register providers by importing other NgModules to the root NgModule in `app.module.ts`.

 <code-example path="server-communication/src/app/app.module.1.ts" linenums="false">

 </code-example>

 Begin by importing the necessary members.
-The newcomers are the `HttpModule` and the `JsonpModule` from the !{_Angular_http_library}.
+The newcomers are the `HttpModule` and the `JsonpModule` from the Angular HTTP library.
 For more information about imports and related terminology, see the [MDN reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) on the `import` statement.

 To add these modules to the application, pass them to the `imports` array in the root `@NgModule`.